Esper89/Subnautica-TerrainPatcher/README.md

 Additional permission under GNU AGPL version 3 section 7

-If you modify this Program, or any covered work, by linking or combining it with Subnautica (or a modified version of that program), the licensors of this Program grant you additional permission to convey the resulting work.
+If you modify this Program, or any covered work, by linking or combining it with Subnautica (or a modified version of that program), containing parts covered by the terms of its license, the licensors of this Program grant you additional permission to convey the resulting work.